Last updated: 29th May 2026

 1. Who We Are

-Keepsake Family History is an early-stage family history business operated by individuals based in the United Kingdom.
-We are currently in the process of building the Keepsake Family History product and intend to incorporate as a UK limited company in the future.
+Keepsake Family History is an early-stage family history business based in the United Kingdom.
+We are registered in England and Wales as a limited company under company number 16998920.

 If you have any questions about this Privacy Policy or how your personal data is handled, you can contact us at: privacy@keepsakefamilyhistory.com